tapdata/tapdata-docs/docs/best-practice/full-breakpoint-resumption.md

 ![Full Resumption from Breakpoint](../images/full_breakpoint_arch.png)

-To address this issue, Tapdata introduces the full resumption from breakpoint functionality, which segments massive data from the source database and records the amount and progress of transmitted data.
-In subsequent data migration processes, each data segment is temporarily stored in Tapdata’s local cache.
+To address this issue, TapData introduces the full resumption from breakpoint functionality, which segments massive data from the source database and records the amount and progress of transmitted data.
+In subsequent data migration processes, each data segment is temporarily stored in TapData’s local cache.
 Then, it merges with the related incremental data changes before being sent to the target database, achieving resumption from breakpoints and ensuring data accuracy.
 This effectively avoids data loss and task failures due to data transmission interruptions, enhancing the reliability and efficiency of data migration.

 ## Prerequisites